lennartskogmo/chronicle/README.md

 Using the notebook version of the framework only requires copying the [chronicle notebook](library/chronicle.py) to your databricks workspace.

+Deployments are generally easier when using the notebook verison as deploying a new wheel to a databricks workspace seems to require starting any affected clusters.
+For testing purposes using the nootebook version is recommended.

 In addition to the framework itself there are a couple of [support notebooks](library/) for loading configuration from yml, creating schemas from configuration, and running the object loader.
 In order to load objects on a schedule from metadata these notebooks can be run in sequence from a standard scheduled databricks job, but more about that later.